Oakland Arcana: Awakening

 I interrupted Dominic.
 “Hey guys, I’m sorry, I need to go early.
 Something came up.”

 My team members around the table looked a little surprised, which I appreciated, since this wasn’t the first time I’d run out on them for some weird unexplained emergency.
-I mean, I was the boss, and I was the one who’d drug them all into the city for a team lunch, so leaving now was pretty weird.
+I mean, I was the boss, and I was the one who’d dragged them all into the city for a team lunch, so leaving now was pretty weird.
 But I was trying to avoid reaching the point where they just expected me to ditch them.
 “I am really sorry.
 I wouldn’t go if it weren’t a big deal.”

 “No problem.
 I have my company card,” Anaya assured me.